Coronado Islands Diving

 Only 8 miles off the coast of Baja California, Mexico, lies a rocky island chain well-known for its epic sea lion encounters and clear blue waters rarely seen in Southern California.

-Coronado Islands diving packs most of what San Diego scuba diving offers, plus more:
+Coronado Islands diving packs most of what San Diego scuba diving and snorkeling offers, plus more:

-• Sea lion diving - encounters are 99.9% guaranteed
+- Sea lion sightings - encounters are 99.9% guaranteed

-The Coronado Islands are just over an hour boat ride from San Diego, in Mexican waters.
-To get there, you won't cross any border check points, but to visit the islands you need to have a valid passport.
+The Coronado Islands are just over an hour's boat ride from San Diego, in Mexican waters.
+To get there, you won't cross any border checkpoints, but to visit the islands you need to have a valid passport.

 Apart from a small military detachment, the islands remain largely uninhabited, allowing space for all sorts of creatures both on land and below the waves.